-Nominations will be accepted from August 1 through December 1, 2022.
+Nominations will be accepted from August 1 through December 1 of each year.

 The first winner of a Perpetual Pavement Award was the New Jersey Turnpike, which was 50 years old at that time.
 Winners include interstate highways, rural roads, and airport runways.

 - Pavement must be a minimum of 35 years old.

 - Pavement must have hot-mix or warm-mix asphalt binder and surface layers.